jweatherby/jweatherby.dev/src/fixtures/posts-md/7-daft-docs-that-scale.md

 **Feedback Loops**: Tie in organizational processes back into your documentation, creating perpetual feedback loops that work for you

-**Timeliness**: Distinguish timeliness by identifying the nature of documents: depending whether they’re transitionary or permanent, they’ll be better served in a specific place.
+**Timeliness**: Distinguish timeliness by identifying the nature of documents: depending whether they’re transitionary or permanent, they’ll be better served in a specific place (Projects vs Wiki respectively).

 ## Takeaways